jvanname/TechnicalAnalysis/GoldenCross.md

 **Results**

 The following chart shows how much profit we trade.
 Here we calculate the profit as the number of trades in which we make a profit minus the number of trades in which we make a loss.
+The column 'Uptrend Profit' and 'total uptrend trades' refer to the trades and the profits made starting at the point $i$ where $M_i>N_i,M_{i-1}<N_{i-1}$.
+The other columns have analogous definitions.

 Stock | Uptrend Profit      | Downtrend Profit      | Total Profit | Total uptrend trades | Total downtrend trades |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |